INFO JUST FOR YOU – FIRST TIME BUYERS

 WHY YOU SHOULD CONSIDER BUYING

-As of October 2020, the average rent for an apartment in Seattle was over $1,900 per month. $1,900 per month is also the monthly cost of a 3% mortgage on a ~$550,000 property with 20% down.
+As of May 2022, the average rent for a 1-bedroom apartment in Seattle was over $2,400 per month, which is also about the monthly cost of a 5.375% mortgage on a ~$550,000 property with 20% down.
 The property you own, though, would be eligible for tax deductions on the mortgage interest and property taxes, and would not be subject to the rental market’s pricing fluctuations.

 Once you purchase a particular home, much of your housing costs are not exposed to inflation if you use a fixed-rate mortgage for your purchase.